A Senior-Friendly Bathroom That’s Safe & Stylish for Dad

 Feeling confident in the right general contractor

-Sweeten matches home renovators with vetted general contractors, offering advice, support, and up to $50,000 in renovation financial protection—for free.
+Sweeten matches home renovators with vetted general contractors, offering guidance, tools, and support—for free.

 After: Renovating for a larger square footage with safety and functionality features